One of the most common things a website owner will hear when trying to troubleshoot a problem is a request to “clear the browser cache”.

 What is a Cache?

-When support personnel ask a user to clear their browser’s cache, what they are asking him or her to do is to remove the files that the browser has downloaded into the cache, the collection of frequently accessed files, such as header images that load on every page of a site.
-The cache can be emptied completely, or a user can clear the cache only for specific websites.
+When support personnel ask a user to clear their browser’s cache, they are asking him or her to remove the files that the browser has downloaded into the cache, the collection of frequently accessed files, such as header images that load on every page of a site.
+A user can completely empty the cache or clear the cache for specific websites only.

 The browser chooses what to put in the cache according to the Cache-Control and ETag headers.